 The London Borough of Ealing Pension Fund is part of the Local Government Pension Scheme (LGPS).
-The LGPS is governed by statute with the LGPS falling under the remit of the Communities and Local Government Department (CLG).
+The LGPS is governed by statute with the LGPS falling under the remit of the Communities and Local Government Department (CLG) and the Pensions Regulator.